-- Tap the rails with a spoon or other object to shake the rogue ballast off the sleepers and bed it in.
+- Tap the rails with a spoon or other object to shake the rogue ballast free from the sleepers and bed it in.

-- Brush away any final bits still clinging to the sleepers.
+- Brush away any final bits still clinging to the rails and sleepers.

 - Tidy up the edges so the ballast either side of the track ends parallel the track.